 In case you have previously earned a “first (prior) Master's degree,” you must be perfectly clear in representing that credential to insure that you do NOT to confuse or mislead a reader to believe that an M.Ed or M.S. might have been earned in counseling or college student personnel.
 For an example, you are matriculated in the School Counseling specialization but you have previously earned an M.Ed. in Curriculum and Instruction, you may list this degree previously earned but you must be clear that it is an M.Ed. in Curriculum and Instruction; clarity is paramount here.
 For example:

 - Alfred A. Sniglitz, M.Ed (Curriculum and Instruction, 2011)

 Currently enrolled/matriculated in the School Counseling Master's degree program at Shippensburg University

 Be absolutely certain that this protocol is followed in your entire personal and professional interface with the public, to include but not be limited to Facebook, Linked-In, your ID on Monster.com, your Resume, your business card, your e-mail signature, any application for internship, employment, or any other purpose.
 If you have any questions, please speak to your advisor or any of the Department faculty.

-This year, Chi Sigma Iota will celebrate 30 years as an honor and professional society.
-The Shippensburg Chapter, Chi Sigma Iota-Upsilon plans to participate in this celebration by our continued efforts to bring scholarship, service and leadership to the University, the counseling department and the Shippensburg community.
+Chi Sigma Iota has celebrated over 30 years as an honor and professional society.
+The Shippensburg Chapter, Chi Sigma Iota-Upsilon, brings scholarship, service and leadership to the university, the counseling department and the Shippensburg community.

 Mission: The mission of Chi Sigma Iota is to promote scholarship, research, professionalism, leadership, advocacy and excellence in counseling, and to recognize high attainment in the pursuit of academic and clinical excellence in the profession of counseling.